 For instance, another state supreme court recently issued an opinion in a lawsuit stemming from a multi-vehicle truck accident.
 In that case, the plaintiff was driving a truck through a construction area when a flagger held up a sign reading “SLOW.”
 When the driver slowed down, the flagger abruptly changed the sign to “STOP.”
 As the plaintiff slammed on his brakes, a driver operating a tractor-trailer behind him rear-ended him.
 The plaintiff suffered serious injuries and filed a lawsuit against the tractor-trailers employers.
 The employer sought contributions from several third parties, including the general contractor.

-Under Maryland’s laws, the employer would be liable for the entire share of the accident, regardless of whether the contractor or subcontractor was more responsible for the incident.
+Under Maryland’s laws, a trucking company may liable for the entire share of the accident, regardless of whether the contractor or subcontractor was more responsible for the incident.
 In these situations, the law allows defendants the right to contribution.
 This means that the defendants seek damages from the other responsible parties—however, the MJTA limits contribution in some instances.
 Under the Act, an injured person’s release of one joint tortfeasor will relieve that party from liability to another joint tortfeasor if the release is given before the other tortfeasor’s right to secure a money judgment has accrued and the release has a clause for a reduction.

 These cases require a comprehensive and in-depth understanding of complex state and federal laws.
 As such, Maryland injury victims who have suffered damages because of more than one party’s negligence should consult with an attorney to determine their rights and remedies.